5/6/2025

 Chief Financial Officer

-Thanks.
-Yeah I think as we talked about and we're not in a specific guide to what the price impacts will be we know the phased approach as they're impacting us.
-We're holding our guidance in light of the uncertainty so we feel really good about that.
-As we mentioned there could be some upside given the timing of those price increases and any impacts on demand so you know as we go forward we would expect there's certainly be some price action that's going to increase the top line.
-We think it's relatively small as we sit here today as Tom was just talking at P&S, a little bit more substantial at ADI.
+Yeah, I think as we talked about it, and we're not going to specifically guide to what the price impacts will be.
+We know the phased approach as they're impacting us.
+We're holding our guidance in light of the uncertainty, so we feel really good about that.
+As we mentioned, there could be some upside given the timing of those price increases. and any impacts on demand.
+So, you know, as we go forward, we would expect there certainly be some price action that's going to increase the top line.
+We think it's relatively small as we sit here today, as Tom was just talking at P&S, a little bit more substantial at ADI.
 It'll be phased throughout the rest of the year.

 speaker